Groskilled/Advanced_lane_lines/README.md

 I verified that my perspective transform was working as expected by taking a image of a straight road and made sure the lines were still straight after the transformation

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I had to find the lines in the lower half of the image and which point belong to the left or the right line.
+When that was done, I used the np.polyfit function to fit fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image4]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I calculated the radius of curvature and the position of the vehicule with respect to center in lines # through # in my code in `main.py`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I finally plotted the lane area back to the image in lines # through # in my code in the function `map_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image5]